-A very well-made bike all around.
-The frame is 6061 aluminum alloy, with full disc brakes and Shimano gears providing excellent responsiveness.
+All around well-made bike.
+6061 aluminum alloy frame, with full disc brakes and Shimano gears, which provide excellent control.
 350W electric motor provides 22-40 miles of range per charge.
 Removable battery can be replenished in 6-8 hours.

 Cable-driven disc brakes require a decent amount of force to stop.

 Small and lightweight, for an electric bike.
 Collapsible frame can be folded in seconds.
 36V Lithium ion battery can be removed for charging and theft protection.
 Able to go 15-30 miles on one charge.

 Assembly directions may be difficult to follow.
 May be un-ideal for large riders.

 Designed for serious cyclists with an alloy frame and aerodynamic riding position.
 11-speed drivetrain with double-tap levers.
 350-watt motor provides customizable assistance, up to 28 MPH.
 Battery lasts up to 60 miles.

 Price, features, and overall capacity of this bike may be unsuited for inexperienced riders.

 Comfortable, effortless ride with a 250W rear hub motor for gentle, customizable assistance.
 Six-speed drivetrain and mechanical disc brakes.
 Lightweight, durable aluminum frame in a classic cruiser design.
 Stylish, attractive color options.

 Built more for comfort than for speed and performance, which may not make it a great choice for serious cyclists.